findkuru/findkuru/README.md

-## Hello!
+## hello!
-# 🌴 my name is 4oko and i'm learning haxe, lua, javascript, and c#/c++! i'm also a bit of an artist and musician!
+# 🌴 my name is fourko and i'm learning haxe, lua, javascript, and c-sharp! i'm also a bit of an artist and musician too!